goofy2k/ESP32_faust2api/sound_engines/faust2esp32_midi/About MIDI for faust2esp32.md

 - Low-level MIDI handler is https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/midi/esp32-midi.h

 - Read here to get an general overview: https://faustdoc.grame.fr/manual/architectures/

+Walkthrough for generation of MIDI controlled polyphony:

+- Creat the sound engine
+  - this
+  - that
+- Read info supplied with the compiled sound engine
+- Apply this in an app (esp_idf,  arduino)